I Saw the TV Glow: Plot

-The next night, Maddy explains to Owen that, after running away, she continued to feel unsatisfied, so she paid a man to bury her alive; after suffocating, she awoke in The Pink Opaque as Tara.
-She explains that they are in fact in the Midnight Realm and that their true identities are that of Tara and Isabel respectively; their memories of their real lives have manifested as episodes of a TV show.
+The next night, Maddy explains to Owen that, after running away, she continued to feel unsatisfied and paid a man to bury her alive; after suffocating, she awoke in The Pink Opaque as Tara.
+She explains that they are in fact in the Midnight Realm and that their true identities are those of Tara and Isabel, respectively; the memories of their actual lives have manifested as episodes of a TV show.
 Maddy then encourages Owen to allow her to bury him alive so that they may return to their reality.
-She leads him to a football field to be buried, but he fends her off and rushes home.
-He never sees her again but remains haunted by her claims.
+She leads Owen to a football field to be buried.
+To her disappointment, he pushes her away and rushes home.
+While Owen never sees her again, he remains haunted by her claims.

-In 2010, Frank dies of a stroke, and the movie theater Owen works at goes out of business; his boss transfers him to a family entertainment center.
-One night, he rewatches The Pink Opaque on a streaming service, but finds it to be more fatuous and juvenile than he remembers and with a different cast of characters.
-Over the next several years, both his depression and asthma increasingly worsen.
-During a child's birthday party at work, an elderly Owen begins screaming that he is "dying" and begs for help, though nobody reacts.
-He locks himself in the bathroom and cuts his chest open with a box cutter, smiling when he sees a TV screen playing The Pink Opaque inside himself.
-Owen then returns to work and timidly offers apologies to partygoers for his outburst.
+By 2010, Owen is living alone after Frank's death from a stroke.
+One night, he rewatches The Pink Opaque on a streaming service, but finds it to be more fatuous, saccharine, and juvenile than he remembered.
+Over the next twenty years, both Owen's depression and asthma increasingly worsen.
+The movie theater where he worked is closed down, and his supervisor secures him a job in a family entertainment center.
+During a child's birthday party, a now middle-aged Owen abruptly screams that he is "dying" and begs for help, though nobody reacts, appearing instead to freeze in place as Owen cries out for his mother.
+Owen locks himself in the bathroom and cuts his chest open with a box cutter, smiling when he sees a TV screen inside of himself.
+He then returns to work and timidly offers apologies to partygoers for his outburst.